 The Qualifying Tournament will be seeded based on last season’s results/rankings, where possible.
-Keep in mind that for an 18 & under team registering for the Powerleague Qualifier Tournament, the HOA seeding committee will look at the ‘same’ team’s prior season or 17& Under results/rankings.
+Keep in mind that for an 18 & under team registering for the Powerleague Qualifier Tournament, the HOA seeding committee will look at the ‘same’ team’s prior season in 17& Under results/rankings.
 Teams from new clubs or teams who had no equivalent in the same club in the previous year, are seeded at the bottom.

 The top eleven finishers in each age division of the qualifying tournament will participate in the actual Powerleague 1.
 The order of finish in the QT will determine where each team is seeded in the Powerleague.
 Teams 12 thru 20 from the QT will play in the Powerleague 2 (for the age division this is offered).

 The qualifying tournament will be standard pool play followed by single-elimination bracket play, designed to narrow down the field to 11 or 16 teams.
 Playoff matches that are played for seeding purposes only (not for qualifying for the Powerleague), may be one set to 25 points.